-From April 2024 self-employed people and landlords earning over £10,000 a year must be compliant for MTD for Income Tax Self Assessment (ITSA).
+The changes mean that self-employed people and landlords earning over £50,000 a year must be compliant for MTD for Income Tax Self Assessment (ITSA) from April 2026.
+The threshold reduces to £30,000 the following year.
 Now is the time to put the wheels in motion!

 What is Making Tax Digital for Income Tax Self Assessment (ITSA)?

-Put simply, MTD requires businesses to keep digital records of their finances, and submit information using compatible software approved by HMRC.
-The idea behind it is to make it easier for businesses and individuals to stay on top of their tax commitments, and for accurate tax payment to be more efficient.
+Put simply, MTD requires businesses to keep digital records of their finances, and submit this information to HMRC throughout the year.
+The idea is that this makes it easier for sole traders and small businesses to stay on top of their tax commitments.
+It should also make it more efficient and accurate.

-You can opt-in to MTD before you’re required to, but once you’re signed-up, you have to follow the rules!
-If you’re a new business just starting up, or even if you’ve been going for a while, we strongly recommend making the move to MTD-compliance as soon as possible.
-Even though it may not be compulsory for you yet, doing so could save a big headache later on.
+Whether you’re a new start-up business or have been going for a while, it’s well worth making the move to MTD-compliance as soon as possible.
+It might not be compulsory for you yet, but getting everything in place early could save a big headache later on.

-- From April 2022: For VAT, even if no VAT is owed.
-This means you will need to follow the MTD for VAT rules for the first full VAT period that comes after April 2022, and each one after that.
+- Now: For VAT, even if you don’t owe anything.
+This means you will need to follow MTD for VAT rules for the first full VAT period that comes after April 2022, and each one after that.
+And yes, there are penalties for failing to comply!

 What software is compatible with MTD?